top of page

 Working Experience

-Starting in 2007, I have worked as an intern in two graphic design agencies in São Paulo.
+Starting in 2007, I was an intern in two graphic design agencies in São Paulo.

 From 2011 to 2014 I worked in a design agency focused on retail design, where I developed projects as retail furnitures and indoor communication using 3D and CAD softwares.